xarkenz/mars-red/docs/mips/syscalls.md

 - TOC
 {:toc}

+{: .note }
+This page is largely based on the [original MARS documentation](https://dpetersanderson.github.io/Help/SyscallHelp.html).

+## Introduction

 A number of system services, mainly for input and output, are available for use by your MIPS program.
 Calling these services allows a program to interact with the console, read/write files, terminate the program, allocate heap memory, and more.